callahad/pycon-newweb/slides/reveal.js/README.md

 </section>
 ```

-Notes are only visible to you in the speaker view.
-If you wish to share your notes with the audience initialize reveal.js with the `showNotes` config value set to `true`.

 If you're using the external Markdown plugin, you can add notes with the help of a special delimiter:

 ```html